saastechacademy/foundation/project-ideas/inventory-mgmt/createOrderItemInventoryReservation.md

 **Key Considerations**

 *   **Simplified Logic in HotWax Commerce:** In HotWax Commerce, due to the one-to-one relationship between `OrderItem` and `OrderItemShipGroup`, the logic for retrieving or creating `OrderItemShipGroup` records might be simplified.

-1.  **Check `requireInventory`:**
-    *   It first checks the value of the `requireInventory` parameter.
-    *   If `requireInventory` is "Y", it means that the system requires physical inventory to be available for reservations.
-In this case, the function returns `false`, indicating that negative inventory is not allowed.

-2.  **Check Configuration Settings:**
-    *   If `requireInventory` is "N", it means that negative inventory reservation is allowed.